deeplearninc/relaax/README.md

 Main purpose of RLX Server is to run agents exploring and exploiting environments.
 You can run several RLX Servers on several computers.
 Run one RLX Server per computer.
 RLX Server starts, opens specified port and start listening it.
 When next client connects to the port, RLX Server accepts connection, forks itself as new process, starts new worker to process connection from client.
 Accepting connection means opening new connection on other port.
 So relax firewall rules on RLX Server node to allow connections on arbitrary ports.

 RLX Server implements dynamic loading of algorithm code.
-Several examples of algorithms are in <relaax_repo>/algotithms.
+Several examples of algorithms are in <relaax_repo>/algorithms.
 Feel free to copy and modify them according your needs.

 RLX Server denies starting new worker in case of insufficient memory.
 To implement this feature on new connection RLX Server calculates mean memory consumption per child (worker) process and compares it with amount of available memory.
 Swap memory is not taken in account during comparison.
 If available memory is not enough RLX Server immediately closes new connection.
 Please note that typical client is trying to reconnect again in case of any network issue.
-This way load balancing is implemented.
-When load balancer routes new connection with overloaded RLX Server node RLX Server closes connection and client repeates connection attempt.
-Eventually connection is routed to node with enough memory and training starts.
-Appropriate configuration of cluster autoscaler (low memory treshould) is required to utilize this feature.
+This way load balancing and autoscaling is implemented.
+When load balancer routes new connection with overloaded RLX Server node RLX Server closes connection and client repeats connection attempt.
+Eventually, connection is routed to node with enough memory and training starts.
+Appropriate configuration of cluster autoscaler (based on low memory threshold) is required to utilize this feature.

 Another balancing feature is regular connection drop on worker side.
 After specified timeout worker drops connection with client on next learning episode reset.
-Client automaticaly reconnects to load balancer allowing even load between working RLX Server nodes.
+Client automatically reconnects to load balancer allowing even load between working RLX Server nodes.

 #### [RLX Server structure](#contents)